-Contributions to NATO operations and missions
+Contributions to NATO-led operations and missions

-Georgia is the fourth largest contributor to NATO's Resolute Support Mission to train, advise and assist the Afghan National Defence and Security Forces in Afghanistan, with 870 personnel deployed.
+Georgia is the fifth largest contributor to the NATO-led Resolute Support Mission to train, advise and assist the Afghan National Defence and Security Forces in Afghanistan, with 870 personnel deployed.
 They are located in Bagram, Kabul and in Mazar-i-Sharif.